Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

-A similar fact holds true for Lie algebroids, but as we have many alternative definitions of a Lie algebroid, there are many alternative definitions of a Lie algebroid morphism (see e.g. \cite[Theorem 14]{Grabowski2012a} in a little more general setting).
-Dealing with homogeneous Poisson structures in this paper, we will mainly understand a Lie algebroid on a vector bundle $E$ as a linear Poisson structure on $E^*$.
-Then, as is commonly known (see e.g. Mackenzie \cite{Mackenzie2005} page 400), Lie subalgebroids of $E$ correspond to coisotropic subbundles in the Poisson manifold $E^*$ by passing to the polar.
+A similar fact holds true for Lie algebroids, but as we have many alternative def\/initions of a Lie algebroid, there are many alternative def\/initions of a Lie algebroid morphism (see, e.g., \cite[Theorem~14]{Grabowski2012a} in a little more general setting).
+Dealing with homogeneous Poisson structures in this paper, we will mainly understand a Lie algebroid on a vector bundle $E$ as a linear Poisson structure on~$E^*$.
+Then, as is commonly known (see, e.g., Mackenzie \cite[p.~400]{Mackenzie2005}), Lie subalgebroids of $E$ correspond to coisotropic subbundles in the Poisson manifold $E^*$ by passing to the polar in the dual bundle.